New Girl spoilers through the series finale ahead.

 At the time, I’d heard of the show but had little to no knowledge of it other than the fact that it starred Zooey Deschanel.
 The series was created by Liz Meriwether, and according to the pilot she wrote, the working title was Chicks and Dicks.
 It was one of the few instances in which I read the script before seeing any episodes, and I was captivated by the characters and the comedy right off the bat.
 Of course, with any pilot, there are many differences between an early draft and what eventually ends up on screen.
 I loved catching all the changes made to the dialogue, the story and even to some of the characters.
 Still, at the core of it all, it was clear who these characters were: quirky and passionate and warm and funny and at a point in their lives where they’re still very much fumbling their way through adulthood.

 After watching the pilot, I was hooked, and I set out to catch up on the rest of the series.
 Instead of starting at the beginning, I decided to check out the most recent episodes available, which at the time were the last few episodes of season 3 and primarily dealt with the aftermath of Nick and Jess’ breakup.
-Prior to the start of season 4 when I started watching the show live each week, I read articles in which the writers explained how they wanted to reset the show by returning the focus to the group.
+Prior to the start of season 4 when I started watching the new episodes each week, I read articles in which the writers explained how they wanted to reset the show by returning the focus to the group.
 The season 4 episode, “Background Check,” is one of the funniest episodes of the entire show, a mostly bottle episode that takes place in real time and has a lot of antics and amazing one-liners from these characters and their crazy close friendship.
 While much of the show’s comedy revolves around navigating the dating world, at the root of it all is, as Liz herself has described, the main characters being “too good of friends.”

 I find the co-dependent dynamic between each of the loftmates both captivating and endearing in a way that sets New Girl apart from other ensemble shows.
 At the start of the series, upbeat school teacher Jessica Day (Zooey Deschanel) has just gotten out of a six-year relationship after learning her boyfriend, Spencer, has been cheating on her.
 She moves into a loft with three single guys—grumpy bartender Nick Miller (Jake Johnson), womanizing and larger-than-life Schmidt (Max Greenfield) and cocky personal trainer, Coach (Damon Wayans Jr.), who, due to the actor’s unavailability, is replaced in the following episode by former Latvian basketball player turned goofy and lovable Winston Bishop (Lamorne Morris).
 We’re also introduced to Jess’ best friend, Cece Parekh (Hannah Simone), a fashion model who takes none of the guys’ BS—especially Schmidt, who takes a shine to her immediately.
 Luckily for him, Cece slowly comes to feel the same way, and they go on to become the core couple in the show’s later seasons while the rest of the group continues to bumble through relationships before ultimately ending up with their true loves as well.